javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/custom-resolvers.md

 ### Imports classified as `external` unexpectedly

-If a rule that matches on `to.module.origin` flags a local import as external, the import is probably not resolving.
+If a policy that matches on `to.module.origin` flags a local import as external, the import is probably not resolving.
 Unresolvable imports are classified as `"external"` by default (`unresolvableAlias` in [`boundaries/flag-as-external`](../settings/settings.md#boundariesflag-as-external)).
 Configure the resolver that recognizes your aliases, then re-run with [debug mode](./debugging.md) to confirm the new origin.

 ### Custom resolver not found